-The BECE consist of Multiple-Choice and written questions and continuous- internal assessment by the participating schools.
-In Ghana, candidates are graded on a nine-point scale, with Grade 1 for highest performance and Grade 9 for lowest.
+The BECE consists of Multiple-Choice and written questions and continuous- internal assessment by the participating schools.
+In Ghana, candidates are graded on a nine-point scale, with Grade 1 for the highest performance and Grade 9 for the lowest.

 We have a detailed article on the BECE grading system; you can check it out.

 WAEC release the results of all candidates who sat for the examination after marking and compiling all the results.
 The results are normally released 2-3 months after the examination.
 You can check your BECE Results once the examination body confirms that it has released the results online.